mcuntz/mcplot/README.rst

 ``mcplot`` provides a class that combines methods to easily produce publication-ready graphics on light or black background.
 It includes a large number of colormaps collected from different sources.
-And there are a number of functions that help to position plots, number plot panels, or generally write text on a graph.
+There are a number of functions that help to position plots, number plot panels, or generally write text on a graph.